Saturday, October 31, 2020

 Into The Vertical Blank

-If you love retro gaming, especially using the world's best 16-bit computer, then check this out...
-Jeff, from Into The Vertical Blank, has recently released two video compilations featuring a ton of Atari ST games - Photon Storm, Rainbow Islands, Stunt Car Racer, Sideways, Scooby-Doo, Fire And Ice, Oids, James Pond, Bubble Bobble and lots more.
+If you love retro gaming, especially using the world's best 16-bit computer, then check this out.
+Into The Vertical Blank has recently released two new compilation videos that feature a ton of Atari ST games - Photon Storm, Rainbow Islands, Stunt Car Racer, Sideways, Scooby-Doo, Fire And Ice, Oids, James Pond, Bubble Bobble, and lots more.

-I have really enjoyed watching both videos because the presentation is fast and fluent; ie, they don't drag on with overly long clips!
-This means you get to watch many different games within a short period of time.
+I have really enjoyed watching both videos because the presentation is fast and fluent; ie, they don't drag on with overly long clips.
+This means you get to watch many different games within a short time.
 I also enjoyed the varied range of games too, along with the fact the Atari STe was used whenever possible.
 Yep, I hope there are more in the pipeline!

 Both videos are on YouTube but don't forget to check out their excellent website with ST games, Podcasts and more.